 Hard surfaces will be kept clean with litter and leaves removed.
-Hard surfaces will be maintained in a weed free state with spot treatment weed spraying.
-Paths will be kept in a good state of repair and all paths being inspected annually and any repairs Any necessary repairs will be reviewed, and funding opportunities explored with the aim of rectification as soon possible.
+Hard surfaces will be maintained in a weed free state.
+Paths will be kept in a good state of repair and all paths being inspected annually.
+Any necessary repairs will be reviewed, and funding opportunities explored with the aim of rectification as soon possible.
 Drains and gulley's are inspected regularly as part of the Annual Infrastructure Survey.